BookStackApp/website/content/blog/bookstack-release-v22-09.md

 This release of BookStack adds Romanian as an available language.
-A massive thanks to Mihai Ochian (soulstorm19) on Crowdin for their amazing effort of translating of 6k words in this release cycle to add this language.
+A massive thanks to Mihai Ochian (soulstorm19) on Crowdin for their amazing effort of translating over 6k words in this release cycle to add this language.

 As usual, a range of our existing languages have received updates from our terrific translators since v22.07, so a big thanks to all listed below: